Allen ISD Student Nutrition Frequently Asked Questions

 There are two ways to obtain this information:

 1. Register at paypams.com.
 Information is not retroactive.
 Lunch activity will be posted starting from the day the student's account is linked with the parent account.
+Please note, there is no requirement to use the online payment feature to register and view cafeteria purchases.

 2. Request a print-out from your Cafeteria Manager.